 1 Ultramarine Blue

 - 3 primed/stretched canvases,18 x 24" or 16x 20" (and can use canvas board, board or tempered Masonite)

 - palette knife (plastic is best and lasts forever, cheaper, too)

 - palette - look for paper palettes sold in art supply stores or something flat.
 Some use a piece of cardboard and wrap Freezer paper around it each time they paint.
-Stay away from tiny round areas to put paints in as they are for watercolors!
+Please stay away from tiny round areas to put paints in as they are for watercolors.

 - several large size plastic cups (to hold water for cleaning brushes)

 - 4 paint brushes(for painting with acrylics), round or flat, (1/4”, 1⁄2: 1”or 2”), NOT the white bristles—they are for oil painting but get stiff, manageable brushes (made for acrylic use is best), not soft.

 - white chalkboard chalk (can find at hardware stores).

 Approximately $90 for all supplies, depending on name brands.
 Try using Basics brand; it is for student painting and much cheaper.
 You can always invest in better grade acrylics if you decide to continue painting.